kieranjwhite/CPI-II/README.md

 The above command takes as input the (term -> unstemmed term) mappings of 3grams.dat (mentioned above) and the Lucene index of unstemmed trigrams (./unstemmed_to_stemmed_index).
 The name of the index is currently hard-coded.

 The results from each query are all downloaded asynchronously.
 However a downloading thread does not proceed to the next query until all results from the current query have either been downloaded or timed out during a download.
 To ensure that the downloader is not stalled by a small number of slow sites for a given query we typically have more than one downloading thread (specified by the NUM_THREADS argument).
 After the relevant documents for a query have all been downloaded, their paths are passed to an indexing thread.
-There is only one of these so ideally we wish to increase the value of NUM_THREADS as much as possible while ensuring the the downloading threads do not outpace the indexing thread.
+There is only one of these so ideally we wish to increase the value of NUM_THREADS as much as possible while ensuring that the downloading threads do not outpace the indexing thread.
 If they do, downloaded documents will have been removed from the operating system's file cache before needing to be read again for indexing, thus slowing the whole process down considerably.
 For most runs we have set NUM_THREADS to 2 while running MainDownloader on a 2.2GHz dual core mid-range laptop from 2010 with 4GB of RAM.
 On a faster computer with more memory a larger value can be used.

 The downloaded documents and the index of those document will be saved to the ./documents directory.
-There will be a subdirectory matching the glob ./documents/*_journal for each downloading thread: documents downloaded by the first downloading thread are saved to ./documents/0_journal/completed, by the second download thread to ./document/1_journal/completed etc. The *_journal directories themselves contain a number of directories one corresponding to each Bing query and are named based on one of the trigrams in the query.
+There will be a subdirectory matching the glob ./documents/*_journal for each downloading thread: documents downloaded by the first downloading thread are saved to ./documents/0_journal/completed, by the second downloading thread to ./document/1_journal/completed etc. The 'completed' directories themselves contain a number of directories one corresponding to each Bing query and are named based on one of the trigrams in the query.
 In addition the ./documents/downloaded_index directory contains the Lucene index generated from these documents.

 There are other files in these directory that may also be of interest.
 Files named __types.txt contain the list of mime types for each downloaded document as indicated by the "Content-Type" HTTP header in a server's response.
 Each line in __types.txt comprises a number field followed by the mime type.
 The mime type is that of the file with a name starting with the value of the number field (followed by an extension where one is provided).
 For example the line:
 <pre>